AOSSIE-Org/CarbonFootprint-API/README.md

 # Building and Development Versions (v1)

-* In the root of repository add config.json file.
+* In the root of repository add .env file.

 ```
 {